O-LAP/home/vision.md

 ## Democratizing Design
 Furniture designs currently have a high entry barrier due the resources required to manufacture your designs at scale.
-A designer needs to establish a name or align with a company to try to bring his designs out to the market.
+A designer needs to have a studio and manage fabrication or align with a company to try to bring his/her designs out to the market.
 While we can't do all kinds of designs our process can enable more upstarts to present their designs and let the community decide.

 ## More Inclusive